xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-runner/index.md

 ## Chart configuration examples

-Runners configuration to use only custom nameservers (exclude any cluster or host nameservers).
+Runners configuration to use only custom nameservers (exclude any cluster or host nameservers):

 ```yaml
 gitlab-runner: